-Cannonball ushered in what bpTT's Chairman and Chief Executive Officer (CEO) Robert Riley described at the time as "a new concept in platform construction - a prototype that may very well find a place in offshore fields around the world."
-This 'prototype' has since been utilised in the construction of platforms to develop bpTT's Mango, Cashima and Savonnette gasfields and at least another three are planned in the foreseeable future.
+Cannonball ushered in what bpTT's then Chairman and Chief Executive Officer (CEO) Robert Riley described at the time as "a new concept in platform construction - a prototype that may very well find a place in offshore fields around the world."
+This 'prototype' has since been utilised in the construction of platforms to develop bpTT's Mango, Cashima, Amherstia, Savonette and Serrette gas fields.

-Other companies have also jumped on the bandwagon - EOG Resources, first with parts of the topsides for its Parula platform and then with the entire topsides of its Oilbird platform followed by its Toucan platform, while BGT&T has also joined in with the topsides of its mammoth 4,000 tonne Poinsettia platform.
+Other companies have also jumped on the bandwagon - EOG Resources, with the entire topsides of its Oilbird platform followed by the deck and jacket of its Toucan platform, while BG T& T has also joined in with the topsides of its mammoth 3,000 tonne Poinsettia platform.